cwallaceh/sklearn_to_sql/README.md

 # sklearn_to_sql

-Script to turn an sklearn model to sql
+Script to turn an sklearn logistic regression model to a SQL query.